nf-core/funcscan/paper/paper.md

 For example, the pipeline received the contribution of the CAZyme screening from community members outside of the original developers.
 User discussions and support on the pipeline and on related research topics occur on the nf-core Slack workspace.
 This illustrates the public interest and proactive efforts from scientific users to use, maintain, and improve the pipeline.
-The pipeline is also already actively being used in research, e.g. employed by @Tighe2024-fq, @Janak2026-ek, @Istanbullugil2026-fg, and @Liepa2026-sw.
+The pipeline is also already actively being used in research, e.g., employed by @Tighe2024-fq, @Janak2026-ek, @Istanbullugil2026-fg, and @Liepa2026-sw.

 # AI usage disclosure